chriscow/minigpt/README.md

    - Replace the placeholders with your actual OpenAI API key, desired model, and branding details.

 4. **Build and Upload**:
-   - Use PlatformIO to build and upload the project to your Lilith T-Watch.
+   - Use PlatformIO to build and upload the project to your Lilygo T-Watch.

 ### Usage

-Once the firmware is uploaded, power on your Lilith T-Watch and start chatting with MiniGPT!
-The device will connect to the OpenAI API, allowing you to interact with the AI in real-time.
+Once the firmware is uploaded, power on your Lilygo T-Watch.
+You will need to use your phone or computer to join the "MiniGPT" Wifi hotspot.
+Once you join, you will be presented with a web UI to configure the SSID and password so it can join your Wifi access point of choice.
+Once configured, it will reboot.
+You will see a welcome message from OpenAI and you are ready to start chatting with MiniGPT!

 ## License